A vs. An vs. And: these three words are easily confusable for one another.

 The following story uses both words correctly:

-Annabelle planted a bunch of bulbs in her small patio garden: a tulip, a daffodil, a crocus, and several leeks and some fennel.
+Annabelle planted a bunch of bulbs in her small patio garden: a tulip, a daffodil, a crocus, several leeks, and some fennel.
 She also planted an elm tree sapling.